container-storage-interface/spec/spec.md

 The CO MUST guarantee that this RPC is called after all `NodeUnpublishVolume` have been called and returned success for the given volume on the given node.

 If the Node Plugin has the `FORCE_UNPUBLISH` capability, the CO MAY specify `force` as `true` in which case the Node Plugin MUST support unstaging volumes even when access has been revoked with `ControllerUnpublishVolume`.
-Because data loss is inevitable in such circumstances, the `force` flag is an indication that success is desired even it if means losing data.
+Because data loss is inevitable in such circumstances, the `force` flag is an indication that success is desired even if it means losing data.
-It is essential that after a successful call to `NodeUnstageVolume` that there be no buffered data on the node related to the volume which might result in unintetional modification of the volume if it were to be subsequently re-staged to that node.
+It is essential that after a successful call to `NodeUnstageVolume` that there will be no buffered data on the node related to the volume which might result in unintentional modification of the volume if it was to be subsequently re-staged to that node.

 The Plugin SHALL assume that this RPC will be executed on the node where the volume is being used.